georgi3/lhl_notes/Glossary.md

 * Supervised VS Unsupervised
   * In supervised we need to know the labels of the columns
-  * In Unsupervised we don't need to know the name of the columns
+  * In unsupervised we don't need to know the name of the columns

 * Gaussian Distribution
   * Could be plotted